Violations: CRPD art 5(1), CRPD art 5(2), CRPD art 12(2), CRPD art 12(3), CRPD art 13(1), CRPD art 14(1)(b), CRPD art 15

 In October 2001, when he was 19, Noble was arrested and charged with sexual offences against two sisters under the age of 16.
 He was remanded at Hakea Prison in Perth and denied bail.

 The prosecution and defence jointly applied for a court-ordered psychiatric assessment of Mr Noble without his consent.
 A fitness to plead hearing was held in the District Court of Western Australia in January 2003, at which 3 psychiatric assessments were presented.
 Two of the reports concluded that Mr Noble was unfit to plead, while the third said he appeared to understand the charges against him and wished to plead not guilty.
-The court decided he was unfit to plead and made him subject to the Criminal Law (Mentally Impaired Defendants) Act 1996 (WA), such that Mr Noble was not permitted to plead, no finding of guilt was made and decision-making regarding his custody was vested in the Mentally Impaired Accused Review Board.
-This Board had Mr Noble moved to Greenough prison in Geraldton, his hometown 400km north of Perth, where he remained indefinitely.
+The court decided he was unfit to plead and made him subject to the Criminal Law (Mentally Impaired Defendants) Act 1996 (WA) (or 'MID Act'), such that Mr Noble was not permitted to plead, no finding of guilt was made and decision-making regarding his custody was vested in the Mentally Impaired Accused Review Board.
+This Board had Mr Noble moved to Greenough prison in Geraldton, 400km north of Perth, where he remained indefinitely.